comprobo25/comprobo25.github.io/assignments/robot_localization.md

 Before diving into this project, it helps to have a sense of how a successful implementation of the particle filter functions.
 You will be creating a map using ROS's built-in mapping system (which you will not be reimplementing) and testing ROS's built-in particle filter (which you will be reimplementing) on the data you collect.
 To get started, run the following command.

 > Note: we recommend running this with the simulator, but you can try on the real robot.
-I have yet to actually give that a shot!
+To do so, you would need to change the part where you start the simulator with connecting to an actual Neato.

 {% include codeHeader.html %}
 ```bash